optimagic-dev/optimagic/docs/source/development/how-to.md

    $ pre-commit run -a
    ```

-1. If you have made changes to the estimagic documentation, check if the it builds
+1. If you have updated the documentation, check if it builds correctly.
+To do so, go to
-   correctly.
-To do so, go to the root directory of your local estimagic repo and
+   the root directory of your local estimagic repo and navigate to the `docs` folder.
-   navigate to the `docs` folder.
-There, you need to create the `estimagic-docs`
-   environment and activate it
+   There, you need to create the `estimagic-docs` environment and activate it

    ```bash
    $ conda env create -f rtd_environment.yml